arsedler9/lfads-torch/README.md

 - PTL prints warning messages about restoring from mid-epoch checkpoints, but they should be saved after validation epoch.
 - Using `TuneReportCheckpointCallback(..., on='train_end')` fails.
 - `CLIReporter` `sort_by_metric` doesn't seem to sort the table correctly.

+# Low-Priority Future Work
+- **Hyperparameter validation**: Checking hyperparameter values to confirm that they are within the valid ranges.
+- **Multi-session modeling**: Modeling multiple sessions at the same